 When Man ceases to worship God he does not worship nothing but worships everything.

-What is the correct quote and where (which GKC work) does it come from?
+What is the correct quote and where does it come from?

 A man who won’t believe in God will believe in anything.

 When a man stops believing in God he doesn’t then believe in nothing, he believes anything.